The AI Research Assistant: Promise, Peril, and a Proof of Concept

-The next result that I need to verify is the general $n$-fold RIBP \cite[eq.
-(20)]{VillatoroKrishnanunniBuiThanh}.
+The next result I needed to verify was the general $n$-fold RIBP, which should yield boundary terms involving derivatives up to order $n-1$ and a remaining integral involving $f^{(n)}$.
+My students had conjectured a specific form for this general formula, but I needed to verify it.
 I again asked one of the AI platforms to check it for me.
 It provided a long induction and concluded with reasons that \cite[eq.
 (20)]{VillatoroKrishnanunniBuiThanh} was not correct.
 In particular, it proactively tried to verify the formula for $n=3$ and found a problem, which was great.
 I then instructed it to find the corrected formula by integrating by parts $n$ times the following expression (which is the last term on the right hand side of \cite[eq.
-(20)]{VillatoroKrishnanunniBuiThanh} that I know for sure must appear after $n$-fold RIBP.
-The general expressions for the boundary terms are the ones I am looking for help from AI to bypass tedious algebraic calculations.)
+(20)]{VillatoroKrishnanunniBuiThanh} that I know for sure must appear after $n$-fold RIBP).
+The general expressions for the boundary terms are the ones I am looking for help from AI to bypass tedious algebraic calculations.